 Access to a high roof may require hiring a cherry picker.
 Most houses will be fine, however, from time to time we need to install solar power on roofs that can’t be accessed with a ladder.
 Hiring a cherry picker isn’t cheap, however, it’s not always a show stopper.
 If you have a high roof or you are concerned we won’t be able to access your roof, please call the Solaray Team so we can make an assessment for you.

 Metering: When you install solar power you need to replace your electricity meter with a bi-directional digital meter that measures how much power you are sending back to the grid.
-If you have a digital meter, it will most likely need to be replaced with a similar model but one that has a different program in it.
-A lot of energy retailers in NSW are now offering to change your meter free of charge if you sign up with them as your energy retailer, so it is worth asking around to see if you can find a good deal.
+If you have a digital meter, it will most likely need to be replaced by your retailer with a similar model but one that has a different program in it.
+A lot of energy retailers in NSW are now offering to change your meter free of charge.

 Alternatively, we can arrange to organise a no-cost meter change should you choose to switch to Energy Locals as your energy retailer.
-The Energy Locals plan includes a huge solar feed-in-tariff of 12.87 cents (including GST), competitive prices on electricity, carbon offsets for all your energy use, and no exit fees or lock-in contracts.
+The Energy Locals plan includes a solar feed-in-tariff of up to 16 cents (including GST), competitive prices on electricity, carbon offsets for all your energy use, and no exit fees or lock-in contracts.
+More information on Energy Locals

 Again, please talk to us for more information on the technical side of an installation.
 We can take care off all the paperwork and technical details, making the process of going solar smooth and easy.